aajfranklin/Click-And-Roll/README.md

 ### Who designed the Click and Roll icon?

 Two icons by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com were used to create the Click and Roll icon.
 They are the [basketball icon](https://www.flaticon.com/free-icon/basketball_167739#term=basketball&page=1&position=2) and [cursor icon](https://www.flaticon.com/free-icon/cursor_99173#term=cursor&page=1&position=3).
 These were combined and edited to form the final icon.

+## Support

+Click and Roll is a hobby project developed in my free time.
+If you enjoy Click and Roll and want to support its ongoing development, consider donating via this [donate link](https://paypal.me/clickandroll).